-Picnic season is in full swing in Paris, and because nearly everything (eating included) is better when done outdoors, now is the time to take advantage of the city’s myriad picnic spots.
-While lunch in Paris is often a serious sit-down affair, summer loosens people up, and you’ll notice everyone from schoolchildren to businessmen grabbing a sandwich and a spot on the nearest bench to mellow out for a bit.
+Picnic season is in full swing in Paris.
+And because nearly everything (eating included) is better when done outdoors, now is the time to take advantage of the city’s best picnic spots.
+While lunch is often a serious sit-down affair, a Paris picnic in summer is more relaxed.
+You’ll notice everyone from schoolchildren to businessmen grabbing a sandwich and a spot on the nearest bench to mellow out for a bit.

 And while benches and sandwiches are great, pro picnickers prefer to take it to the next level.
-We want real grass to sit on (I’ll make exceptions for the right cobblestones), hours to waste, an assortment of delicious things to sample, and lots of friends to come and go as they please.
+We want to find the perfect spot.
+With real grass to sit on (I’ll make exceptions for the right cobblestones), hours to waste, an assortment of delicious things in our picnic basket to sample, and lots of friends to come and go as they please.
 Oh, and lots of wine.

 Many of my more memorable afternoons and evenings in Paris seem to have involved those elements.
-They often began somewhat spontaneously, and then suddenly, five hours had passed and we’d discussed everything from the latest exhibit at the Pompidou to the rise of bionic cats (my friends are a little weird).
-But this is what picnics are for—musing, lounging, making sense, not making sense, and practicing the ever-important art of doing nothing.
+They often began somewhat spontaneously.
+Then suddenly, five hours had passed and we’d discussed everything from the latest exhibit at the Pompidou to the rise of bionic cats (my friends are a little weird).
+But this is what picnics are for.
+Musing, lounging, making sense, not making sense, and practicing the ever-important art of doing nothing.

 Here are a few spots where picnickers of all kinds can find their bliss.

 Round up your crew and head to one of Paris’ most idyllic public spaces, the Jardin du Luxembourg.
 While most of the grass is off limits (ah, the French) there is a wide swath on the south side that is a great place to relax on a picnic blanket without getting covered in limestone dust.
 Enter on rue Auguste Comte for easiest access to this spot.
 It’s the perfect place for kids.
 They can sail boats in the central pond, ride ponies, and run on the park’s winding trails until they’re nap-ready.